-The Fairmont Empress Hotel is the almost castle-like hotel in Victoria’s Inner Harbour that’s famous for its English Teas, stunning appearance and history.
+The Fairmont Empress Hotel is the almost castle-like hotel in Victoria’s Inner Harbour that’s famous for its English Teas, history and stunning appearance.

 The Empress Hotel

 Even if you don’t stay at the Empress, do still go inside and check it out.
-The English Teas there are exquisite and famous the world over, the entrance and interior are quite grand, and unless you look really out of place nobody will stop you from going in and having a look around, at least on the main floor and in the main public areas.
+The English Teas there are exquisite and famous around the world.
+The entrance and interior of the building are quite grand too.
+Nobody will stop you from going in and having a glance, at least on the main floor and public areas.

 Other Canadian cities have similar hotels.
 Vancouver, for example, has the historic Fairmont Hotel Vancouver.

-TRIVIA: Guess what the highest paid position is at the Empress Hotel, even more than the General Manager (or at least it has been in the past).
+TRIVIA: Guess what is the highest-paid position at the Empress Hotel (at least in the past), even more than the General Manager?
 The Tea Servers!
 No, really!
 Including tips, which tend to be high, being a Tea Server at the Empress is a very lucrative job!

-To book a room or for more information, click the Fairmont Hotel‘s website.
+To book a room or for more information, see the Fairmont Hotel‘s website.